percona/pxc-docs/docs/security/index.md

 * Data-at-rest encryption

-   Percona XtraDB Cluster supports [tablespace encryption](https://dev.mysql.com/doc/refman/8.0/en/innodb-tablespace-encryption.html) to provide at-rest encryption for physical tablespace data files.
+   Percona XtraDB Cluster supports tablespace encryption to provide at-rest encryption for physical tablespace data files.

    For more information, see the following blog post:

       * [MySQL Data at Rest Encryption](https://www.percona.com/blog/2016/04/08/mysql-data-at-rest-encryption/)

-## Security Modules
+## Security modules

 Most modern distributions include special security modules that control access to resources for users and applications.